vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 In today's article, we'll explain how to create **functions** for a custom data source.

 A data source can provide functions, to let you do things beyond simple data querying.
-For example, the SQL data source lets you get data from a SQL database.
+For example, the SQL data source lets you read data from a SQL database.
 But what if you want to insert data into a SQL database instead?
 In that case, you would use the *Run SQL query* function.

 The *Run SQL query* function is provided by the SQL data source, and it lets you run an arbitrary SQL query.
 So for example, if you want to insert a row whenever the user taps a button on screen, then you would edit the tapped script of the button and add the *Run SQL query* function.